johnangrs/johnangrs.github.io/section_3.md

 ### Why is the AIAP Startup Program a great place to launch an AI startup?

-The AIAP Startup Program is designed to be as "low risk" and "high support" as possible.
+The AIAP Startup Program is designed as a "low risk, high support" program.
 In addition to the AIAP stipend, which every AIAP participant gets, AISG compute resources, data scientists, AI engineers and industry mentors will be made available in service of your idea as part of the support mechanism provided.

 ### How similar/different is this program to other accelerator programs in Singapore?

-Most accelerator programs last for ~6 months.
-The AISG Startup Program lasts for up to 15 months.

 Most accelerator programs are profit / valuation driven.
 The AISG Startup Program focuses on building sustainable businesses that make a difference in our lives and create jobs for Singaporeans.